hustophi/code_exercise/README.md

 #code_excercise\
 especially collecting test questions of IT company\
-WELCOME for STARRING AND FORKING
+WELCOME for STARRING and FORKING